How to Maximize Your ROI with Finance Transformation

 What are some remedies?
 Physical controls and separation of duties can help with these problems, but can often slow down processes.
 So, this is where the next step comes into action.

-Does the company need a new ERP (such as NetSuite), or does its current one need to be optimized due to incorrect configuration or use?
-The information that was gathered in reviewing processes should now be used to help select and optimize a set of technology solutions.
+For example, does the company need a new ERP (such as NetSuite), or does its current one need to be optimized due to incorrect configuration or use?
+The information you gathered in reviewing processes will be helpful in selecting and optimizing a set of technology solutions.

 An important factor during this process, is having a dedicated implementation expert or external partner to project manage and help you get the most out of the technology, based on specific business processes.